Accommodation and Meals

 Mardi Himal and Annapurna Base Camp Trek

-Combining Mardi Himal and Annapurna Base Camp Trek can be an exciting adventure in Annapurna Sanctuary.
+Combining Mardi and Annapurna Base Camp Trek can be an exciting adventure in Annapurna Sanctuary.
 Moreover, if you’ve already been to Ghorepani and Poon Hill, Mardi Himal Trek before embarking on Annapurna Base Camp can be an ideal choice.

 Mardi Himal and Landruk are doable in four days.
 Likewise, Chhomrong via Ghorepani is also doable in four days.
 On the fifth day of either trek, you’ll join the Annapurna Base Camp Trek Route at Chhomrong.
 And from Chhomrong, you’ll trek for three days to the base camp.